ashwathaithal/vkitti3D-dataset/README.md

 ## Usage
 All files are provided as ```.npy``` files.

+### Tools

-## Training and Test procedure
+### Training and Evaluation
 We trained our models using 6-fold cross validation as advertised in [Qi et al.](https://arxiv.org/pdf/1612.00593.pdf) (PointNet).
+For example, you train your model using sequences 2-5 and evaluate on 1.
+You then do this for all 6 sequences and average your numbers of the 6 splits.
 We report the mean intersection over union (IoU), overall accuracy (over all points) and the average class accuracy.

 ## Dataset Generation